duard/duard/README.md

 <h3> 👨🏻‍💻 About Me </h3>

 - 🤔 &nbsp; Exploring new technologies and developing software solutions and quick hacks
-- 🌱 &nbsp; Learning more about TypeScript with Angular and NestJs
+- 🌱 &nbsp; Learning more about TypeScript with Angular/React/Vue and NestJs

 <br/>